fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 - Automating the collection of supplementary datasets through APIs or scraping.

 These improvements would enhance the analytical depth and provide a broader and more sophisticated understanding of MVP level performance in the NBA.

+### 8.5 Note on the Use of AI

+Artificial intelligence was used selectively to support this work.
+It assisted with:
+- refining code snippets
+- improving clarity in the documentation

+All analytical decisions, validation steps and transformations were performed manually by the author, and the AI support did not substitute for technical reasoning or interpretation.

 ---